Logo

 What are the advantages of personality inventory?

-What does the personality test reveal?
+What does a personality test reveal?

 Why would someone use a personality assessment?